Nagorno-Karabakh conflict

 The Nagorno-Karabakh conflict (Note: Also called the Karabakh conflict, Armenia–Azerbaijan conflict, or Armenian–Azerbaijani conflict.
-Usually referred to as the Artsakh conflict in Armenia and the Armenia-Azerbaijan Nagorno-Karabakh conflict in Azerbaijan.) is an ethnic and territorial conflict between Armenia and Azerbaijan over the region of Nagorno-Karabakh, inhabited mostly by ethnic Armenians until 2023, and seven surrounding districts, inhabited mostly by Azerbaijanis until their expulsion during the 1990s.
+Usually referred to as the Artsakh conflict in Armenia and the Armenia-Azerbaijan Nagorno-Karabakh conflict in Azerbaijan.) is an ethnic and territorial conflict between Armenia and Azerbaijan over the region of Nagorno-Karabakh, inhabited mostly by ethnic Armenians until their expulsion in 2023, and seven surrounding districts, inhabited mostly by Azerbaijanis until their expulsion during the 1990s.
 The Nagorno-Karabakh region was entirely claimed by and partially controlled by the breakaway Republic of Artsakh, but was recognized internationally as part of Azerbaijan.
 Azerbaijan gradually re-established control over Nagorno-Karabakh region and the seven surrounding districts.

 Throughout the Soviet period, Armenians in the Nagorno-Karabakh Autonomous Oblast were heavily discriminated against.
 The Soviet Azerbaijani authorities suppressed Armenian culture and identity in Nagorno-Karabakh, pressured Armenians to leave the region, and encouraged Azerbaijanis to settle within it, although Armenians remained the majority population.
 Motivated by fears of cultural and physical erasure under government policies from Azerbaijan, the Karabakh Movement advocated for the reunification ("miatsum") of the enclave with Soviet Armenia.
 A referendum in 1988 was held to transfer the region to Soviet Armenia, citing self-determination laws in the Soviet constitution.
 (Note: According to the Constitution of the USSR, if a union republic voted to leave the Soviet Union, its autonomous republics, autonomous oblasts, and autonomous okrugs had the right to hold their own referendums to independently decide whether to remain in the USSR or to leave alongside the seceding union republic.
 They also had the right to raise questions regarding their own state-legal status.)
-This act was met with a series of pogroms against Armenians across Azerbaijan, before violence committed against both Armenians and Azerbaijanis occurred.
+The Karabakh Movement was met with a series of pogroms against Armenians across Azerbaijan, before violence committed against both Armenians and Azerbaijanis occurred.